opensearch-project/documentation-website/_dashboards/admin-ui-index/datastream.md

 ## Force merging data streams

-To perform a force merge operation on indexes, perform the following steps:
+To perform a force merge operation on two or more indexes, perform the following steps:

 1. Under **Index Management**, choose **Data streams**.